Common names: Cayenne pepper, Bell pepper, Paprika Pepper; Americans call it chili, Spanish (chile) and British (chilli)

-Chilli pepper is used extensively in Indian, Thai, Korean, Chinese, Latin American and African cuisines for curries, stews, soups, sauces, salads, stir-fries etc
+The various cultivated varieties of capsicum pepper are used extensively in Indian, Thai, Korean, Chinese, European, Latin American and African cuisines for curries, stews, soups, sauces, salads, stir-fries, pot roasts, grilled meats, roasted meats, just to mention a few.

 - Numex (30,000-50,000),